 Am I at Risk of Glaucoma?

 Interviewer: Are there certain people that should be more worried about it than others?

 Dr. Zabriskie: Absolutely.
 I think certainly people with a family history of glaucoma.
 It is a familial disease.
 The genetics of glaucoma have not been totally delineated, but it is clearly a familial disease.
 So those with a family history of glaucoma certainly need to be aware of it and be getting regular eye exams.

-Other population groups, African-Americans for example, or any individual of African descent, we know that glaucoma amongst African-Americans and those of African descent is not only more common, which it absolutely is, but it tends to be more aggressive and more severe and more difficult to treat.
+In other population groups, African-Americans for example, or any individual of African descent, we know that glaucoma amongst African-Americans and those of African descent is not only more common, which it absolutely is, but it tends to be more aggressive and more severe, and more difficult to treat.
 So that is one population group that should take particular note.

 Signs and Symptoms of Glaucoma

 Interviewer: All right.
 So you said yourself that you don't ever want somebody to self-diagnose their glaucoma, but we probably should talk about symptoms anyway, just in case somebody is noticing it.
 They can get in as quickly as possible.